-However, making the decision to sell via Amazon is only the first step.
-Online merchants will also have to decide which of the multiple fulfillment methods offered by Amazon they want to use.
-Besides the best-known Fulfillment by Amazon (FBA) option, e-commerce entrepreneurs can also opt for the Fulfillment by Merchant (FBM ) or Merchant Fulfilled Network (MFN ) method.
-As confusing as it might be, besides the FBA, FBM, and MFN options, there are also additional possibilities to use Multi-Channel Fulfillment (MCF) by Amazon and Seller Fulfilled Prime (SFP).
-So, to make things as transparent and understandable as possible, we prepared this article in which we focus on the two most popular options – FBA and FBM.
-By explaining the basic idea between the two, we continue by highlighting the advantages and disadvantages of FBM and FBA.
-Finally, we will provide a recommendation on which one could be the best option for you.
+However, choosing to sell via Amazon is merely the initial step.
+Online traders must then determine which among the numerous fulfiment methods provided by Amazon suits them best.
+In addition to the well-known Fulfillment by Amazon (FBA) choice, e-commerce entrepreneurs also have the Fulfillment by Merchant (FBM) or Merchant Fulfilled Network (MFN) method at their disposal.
+It may seem perplexing with options like FBA, FBM, and MFN available, but there are further alternatives like Multi-Channel Fulfilment (MCF) by Amazon and Seller Fulfilled Prime (SFP).
+To clarify and simplify these options as much as possible, we’ve crafted this article focusing primarily on the two most prevalent options - FBA and FBM.
+We will delve into the fundamental concepts of each, outline the pros and cons of FBM and FBA, and ultimately, furnish a recommendation on which could be the most beneficial option for you.

-Fulfillment by Merchant (FBM), also known as Merchant Fulfilled Network (MFN) is a fulfillment method, with which an Amazon seller is responsible for the order fulfillment of their products sold on Amazon.
+Fulfillment by Merchant (FBM), also known as Merchant Fulfilled Network (MFN) is a fulfilment method, with which an Amazon seller is responsible for the order fulfilment of their products sold on Amazon.
 This process which includes storage, picking, packing, and labeling can then be taken care of in-house or with the help of a third-party logistics (3PL) partner.
-In addition, 3PL companies often include returns management and customer support services (to help retailers to handle parcel clarifications among others ) in their packages.
+In addition, 3PL companies often include returns management and customer support services (to help retailers handle parcel clarifications among others ) in their packages.

 Advantages of Fulfillment by Merchant (FBM)

-By fulfilling orders by themselves or with help of a 3PL company, online merchants can better implement and coordinate a multi-channel approach.
-With FBM, e-commerce companies can coordinate different channels besides Amazon like their own Shopify store, and can still keep track of stock and inventory.
-In order to combine data from various channels, online merchants can make use of one of the numerous ERP solutions offered.
-Therefore, the inventory of multiple online and offline channels can be combined and it is made possible to optimize storage and picking, packing, as well as shipping and returns management.
+By managing orders independently or with the aid of a 3PL company, online merchants can more effectively implement and coordinate a multi-channel strategy.
+FBM allows e-commerce entities to synchronise various channels, including their own Shopify store, alongside Amazon while maintaining inventory oversight.
+To amalgamate data from diverse channels, online merchants can employ one of the many ERP solutions available.
+This way, the inventory from different online and offline channels can be streamlined, enabling optimisation of storage, picking, packing, as well as management of shipping and returns.